BACKGROUND

 Inclusive Social Norms

-Supportive households, communities, and organizations are essential for ensuring women and youth have access to the opportunities they need to realize their full potential.
-In cooperation with the Government of Jordan, USAID is raising awareness about social attitudes and values that hinder economic, political, and civic engagement by women and youth through social media discussions, youth initiatives, advocacy, and training.
+Equitable gender norms within households, communities, and organizations are essential for ensuring women have access to the opportunities they need to realize their full potential.
+In cooperation with Jordanian partners, USAID is raising awareness about social attitudes and values that hinder economic, political, and civic engagement by women through meaningful economic, political, social, and civic engagement through gender initiatives, advocacy, training, and social media discussions.

 Removing Barriers to Leadership

-Enabling women and youth to play leadership roles in society and the economy is essential for Jordan to secure a stable and prosperous future.
-USAID’s programming strengthens the regulatory and institutional frameworks that underpin women and youth assuming leadership roles within their families, communities, and workplaces, and strengthens their leadership skills to allow for more effective engagement as decisionmakers and leaders.
+Enabling women to play leadership roles in decision-making positions in the public and private sectors is essential for Jordan to secure a stable and prosperous future.
+USAID supports local stakeholders to strengthen the regulatory and institutional frameworks that underpin women assuming leadership roles within their families, communities, and workplaces, and strengthen their leadership skills to allow for more effective engagement as decision-makers.

 Participation in Economic and Public Life

-USAID’s market-driven initiatives, such as on-the-job training, provide women and youth with the skills needed to participate in the economy and better prepare them to manage their own lives.
-Civic and political engagement programs involve women and youth in decision-making and create pathways for participation in public life.
+USAID’s market-driven initiatives provide women with the skills needed to participate in the economy, including developing and growing their own businesses, and poised to contribute to and benefit from economic growth of the country.
+Civic and political engagement programs involve women in decision-making and create pathways for participation in public life.

 NOTEWORTHY ACHIEVEMENTS

-- Advances that protect the rights of women and encourage their participation in the public sphere include: the repeal of an article in the penal code that allowed perpetrators of sexual assault to escape punishment if they married their victims, adoption and implementation of the Flexible Working Hours Bylaw to encourage women’s economic participation, and the launch of a Guide on Combating Violence Against Women in Public Life to help women address the challenges they face when seeking leadership roles in Jordan.
+• Successful efforts that protect the rights of women and encourage their participation in the public sphere includes: the adoption and implementation of the Flexible Working Hours Bylaw to encourage women’s economic participation; the launch of a Guide on Combating Violence Against Women in Public Life to help women address the challenges they face when seeking leadership roles; empowering youth to help draft a manual on Gender-Based Violence to initiate the development of a violence reporting system; and mobilizing NGO community health workers and leaders to educate 46,000 women on preventing violence against women.